 Redirecting old links when you move a site to a new location ensures that anything currently indexed in search engines continue to lead visitors to proper areas of your new website.

 301 Redirects tell search engines where your site content has moved, in the cases that a URL has changed.
-Effectively, the url is "redirected" to it's new location, preserving the link and it's SEO.
+Effectively, the URL is "redirected" to the new location, preserving the link and the SEO.

 Further Information and examples:

 When you change to a new host (such as switching from your old host to AgentFire) what often happens is that the URL structure for each of those individual pages changes.

 Example: your old domain URL: